 Tactics Ogre gives several of these... you learn that many bosses you fought throughout the game are architects, philosophers, twins, mothers-to-be, or were just fighting to get money to pay for their sick daughter's medicine.
 Matsuno really hammers in the point that war brings in a lot of people who don't want to be there... and does so even more effectively than Final Fantasy Tactics.

-XCOM, in any of its incarnations is entirely built on this.
-Being able to rename and customize them can lead to the player becoming attached to them as they progress in level, however, it doesn't matter how advanced or strong your soldiers are, the risk of them dying in the blink of an eye because an alien outmaneuvered you or got a lucky shot is always present.
+XCOM, in any of its incarnations, is entirely built on this.
+Being able to rename and customize them can lead to the player becoming attached to them as they progress in level; however, it doesn't matter how advanced or strong your soldiers are, the risk of them dying in the blink of an eye because an alien outmaneuvered you or got a lucky shot is always present.
 Having one of your troops die unceremoniously after having taken them on a dozen missions and making them look like your friends is a common scenario players bring up to mention the emotional investment one gets to their troops.
+Its latest incarnation features a memorial wall to your base which lists your fallen soldiers...complete with the Last Post playing in the background, reminding you of your failure to get them home alive.